Jeru2023/replica/README.md

 # Replica v0.0.1

-To replicate human voice, image, even the mind.
+All in one application to replicate human voice, image, even the mind.

 ## Usage
+### ASR

 ## Installation
 ### MacOS Users